rootisgod/rootisgod/content/posts/2023/2023-02-04-Creating-Ephemeral-Github-Action-Runners-In-A-Kubernetes-Cluster.md

 ## Octopus Deploy

 To make this a more automated system, simply add your Kubernetes Cluster to Octopus Deploy and then target it with Runbook scripts like these.
+First create a variable called 'RepositoryName' that is set to promp for a value in an Octopus project, we will use that as our input.
 The create script will take a variable for the repository name and the delete agent runbook will remove it.
 Now anyone in your team can make an agent when required.

-Screenshots to follow (once I get to work...)

-### Create (Deploy RAW Kubernetest YAML)
+### Create a Runner (Deploy RAW Kubernetes YAML)

 ```yaml
 apiVersion: actions.summerwind.dev/v1alpha1